oblac/jodd-site/content/documentation/index.md

 **Jodd** is set of micro-frameworks and developer-friendly tools and utilities.

 Simple code.
 Small size.
 Good performances.
-Whatever.

 _Use what you like._